 “Merry Christmas, Uncle Phil.”

-The door closed, and my mother sighed, then immediately started to lecture on me for calling Garret out.
+The door closed, and my mother immediately started to lecture me for calling Garret out.
 Dillon stood behind her, in support.
 We argued, and then I left them to their civilian disapproval and after-dinner coffee, retreating to the basement.
-It was cold, but I got piles of blankets from the hall closet, and I felt safer, and calmer, up against one wall, dug-in on the foldout, the floorplan wide open, easy fields of fire from my vantage.
+It was cold, but I got piles of blankets from the hall closet, and I felt safer, and calmer, up against one wall, dug-in on the foldout, the floorplan wide open, able to watch every entrance.
 I had my service pistol in my bag, and I got it out, checked it, and tucked it under my pillow.

-I slept OK, only waking once from nightmares.
-The rebel on the rocks, bleeding out for hours and hours, Rainier’s cratered face looming above us.
+I slept OK, only waking once from a nightmare.
+The rebel I’d bandaged at the ambush site, now horribly wounded in the head, beckoning for me to kiss his ghoulish, gore-covered face.
 After, I dreamed of my father and uncle as boys, somehow trying to flirt with my mom’s sisters by harassing them over their clothing.
 Waking, I sat and looked out at the beige carpet, fogged over windows, and thought about the strangeness of it all.
 Eventually, Hecate come down the stairs, looking for me.
 I called her over for pets, then got up when she scratched me after I over did it.

-The house creaked, from the wind outside, and a lash of rain pattered the egress windows.
+The house creaked from a wind outside, and a lash of rain pattered the egress windows.
 I came upstairs quietly, stood at the basement door that was opened a crack.
-It was fifteen degrees warmer upstairs, and the air– moist and rich with breakfast smells–blew through the door into the basement.
-I could hear Dillion’s voice from the kitchen:
+It was fifteen degrees warmer upstairs, and the air–moist and rich with breakfast smells–blew through the door into the basement.
+I could hear Dillon’s voice from the kitchen:

 “His intentions are right, he’s just going about it so harshly.
 It’s all binary for him now, black, white, us, them.
 It’s part of the training.
 But you can’t blame him.
 Just leave it–”

-“Elise is just like him,” my mother said wearily.
-“Except the opposite.
-It’s funny that they get along so well.”
+“Elise is just like him,” my mother cut in.
+“Except the opposite.”

 “Morning, Jonas,” Dillon said.